Emergency Management Tools for Serving the Functional Needs Population

 City of Oakland Resources

-Mass Care and Shelter Plan Functional Needs Annex
+Mass Care and Shelter Plan Functional Needs Annex (update pending as of 2017)

 Federal and State Resources